mihuwis/design_patterns/README.md

 ### 🕹 Project Motivation
 Design patterns are one of most common job interviev question in industry.
 This repo was created to practice and gather them in one place.
-If you found any bug or you thing something important (pattern or implementation) is missing please feel fre to send me pull request.
+If you found any bug or you thing something important (pattern or implementation) is missing please feel free to send me pull request.

 ## Creational Design Patterns